 An Introduction To The Bullet Journal Key Page

-One of the keys to making your bujo work for you is to create a bullet journal key.
+One of the tricks to making your bujo work for you is to create a key for bullet journal pages.
 So…what exactly IS a bullet journal key?

 Your bujo key is sort of like your map legend.
 It’s your quick reference guide to deciphering the meanings of all of the colors and symbols you use to help make notes in your bullet journal.
 Not sure what that “X” means?
 What about the color green?
 Your bullet journal key can tell you at a glance.